 To fully empty the breast, a baby must have a good latch.
 A baby must latch deeply

-onto the breast and use the structures in his or her mouth to create intermittent
+onto the breast and use the structures in their mouth to create intermittent suction,

-suction, compress the breast with his or her mouth, and swallow.
-When your baby does
+compress the breast with their mouth, and swallow.
+When your baby does this, your

-this, your body will respond to the signal by releasing the hormone oxytocin.
-This
+body will respond to the signal by releasing the hormone oxytocin.
+This leads to the

-are separated from him or her.
-You can express milk by hand by compressing the breast
+are separated from them.
+You can express milk by hand by compressing the breast tissue